-The turnstile symbol \vdash has the specific meaning that we can derive the conclusion Q by applying inference rules to the premises.
-This is not quite the same thing as saying $P \to Q$.
+The turnstile symbol $\vdash$ has the specific meaning that we can derive the conclusion Q by applying inference rules to the premises.
+This is not quite the same thing as saying $P \to Q$ .
 If our inference rules are particularly weak, it may be that $P \to Q$ is true but we can't prove Q starting with P. Conversely, if our inference rules are too strong (maybe they can prove anything, even things that aren't true) we might have $P \vdash Q$ but $P \to Q$ is false.

-For propositions, most of the time we will use inference rules that are just right, meaning that $P \vdash Q$ implies $P \to Q$ (soundness) and $P \to Q$ implies $P \vdash Q$ (completeness).
-Here the distinction between \vdash and \to is then whether we want to talk about the existence of a proof (the first case) or about the logical relation between two statements (the second).
-Things get a little more complicated with statements involving predicates; in this case there are incompleteness theorems that say that sufficiently powerful sets of axioms have consequences that can't be proven unless the theory is inconsistent.
+For propositions, most of the time we will use inference rules that are just right, meaning that $P \vdash Q$ implies that $P \to Q$ is a tautology, (soundness) and $P \to Q$ being a tautology implies that $P \vdash Q$ (completeness).
+Here the distinction between $\vdash$ and $\to$ is whether we want to talk about the existence of a proof (the first case) or about the logical relation between two statements (the second).

+Things get a little more complicated with statements involving predicates.
+For predicate logic, there are incompleteness theorems that say that if our system of axioms is powerful enough (basically capable of representing arithmetic), then there are are statements P such that neither of P or $\neg P$ are provable unless the theory is inconsistent.